 LFPWD stores water in three steel reservoirs with a combined capacity of 480,000 gallons.
 The system uses an average of 275,000 gallons per day and during hot summer days that figure can rise to 625,000 gallons per day.
-Through conservation and leak repairs our usage has been reduced substantially in recent years.
+Through conservation measures, our usage has been reduced substantially in recent years.